ahmedjidar/ml-linear-regression-20240926/README.md

 </p>

 ### ```ⓘ``` Definition
- Linear Regression is a statistical method used to model the relationship between a dependent variable and one or more independent variables.
+ - Linear Regression is a statistical method used to model the relationship between a dependent variable and one or more independent variables.
 The primary goal is to predict the value of the dependent variable based on the values of the independent variables by fitting a linear equation to the observed data.
+ - Linear regression is a supervised learning technique because it uses labeled data to learn a function that maps input features to the target variable.

 ### Use Cases
 ```Linear Regression``` is widely used across various fields for its simplicity and interpretability.
 Some common use cases include: